 This enticing future, that can make both the creation and distribution part of programmatic advertising work, is a lot closer than you think.
 A really strong Digital Asset Management (DAM) system can do it today.
 Can yours?

 A digital asset management system, such as the Nuxeo Content Services Platform, provides global media and advertising companies with the advanced media management capabilities needed to run successful campaigns.
 With support for an unlimited number of properties and attributes, the Nuxeo Platform makes every digital asset fully searchable and usable in multiple applications.
-There are no restrictions on the type or size of complex objects and users can define content lifecycles, create advanced workflows, and add automation rules to become more productive and increase revenue.
+There are no restrictions on the type or size of complex objects and users can define content lifecycles, create advanced digital asset management workflows, and add automation rules to become more productive and increase revenue.